 Dilapidation is the term normally used to describe the condition and state of (dis)repair of a property due to maintenance neglect.
 Specifically, it is also used to refer to the remedial costs incurred by the tenant vacating the leased premises to restore the property back to its original pre-let condition.
 This is a particular area of law relating to breaches of lease obligations or covenant by the tenant.

 Dilapidations claims in the form of a Schedule of Dilapidations can be made by the landlord against the tenant at any point – during the lease term, towards the end of the lease, or after lease expiry.
 The document will detail breaches of the tenant’s lease obligations with regard to any physical alterations and their reinstatement, repair and redecoration.
+For many tenants, understanding lease end dilapidation obligations is crucial to ensuring a smooth handover of the property.

 A tenant can challenge the landlord’s list of required repair work, preferably with the professional advice and guidance of a commercial surveyor who has experience in this area.
 Tim Greenwood & Associates are specialist providers of Schedules of Dilapidations for properties in London, Surrey, Sussex and across the South East.
 We’ve been acting on behalf of landlords and lessees for over 20 years, advising on the best strategies for reaching a fair financial settlement.